bitcoin-computer/fungible-token/README.md

 }
 ````

-The constructor creates a new Token object that stored ``amount`` tokens and that is owned by ``to``.
+The constructor creates a new Token object that stores ``amount`` tokens and that is owned by a public key ``to``.
 The send function first checks for insufficient funds.
-If the test passes a new object with ``number`` tokens is created and the amount in the current token is reduces by ``number``.
+If the test passes a new object with ``number`` tokens is created and the amount in the current token is reduced by ``number``.
 This guarantees that the total number of tokens remains constant.

 ## Start the app